DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-06-managing-and-communicating-rollover-in-2021.md

 - duplicating courses from one recruitment cycle to the next
 - adding a new page to that allows the user to switch between courses for the current cycle and rolled over courses for the next cycle
-- added a banner to remind providers to publish their courses
+- adding a banner to remind providers to publish their courses
-- sent a series of emails to providers about the rollover process
+- sending a series of emails to providers about the rollover process

 ## Duplicating course information from one cycle to the next